ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {:tip: .tip}
 {:pre: .pre}

-# Understand how to move a VM based application to Kubernetes
+# Move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the {{site.data.keyword.containershort_notm}}.
 You will learn the process of taking an existing application, containerize it, deploy it to a Kubernetes cluster.
 While the specific steps to migrate an existing application will vary, this tutorial aims to outline the general path with an example.